If you’re in Year 10, 11 or 12, you can start an Australian school-based apprenticeship or traineeship.

 To find information on apprenticeships and traineeships including thousands of job and training descriptions and over 60 job pathways charts visit Australian Apprenticeship Pathways.

-If you’re in a government school, find the details of your school’s apprenticeship broker.
-Brokers can help you with most aspects of doing an ASbA, including finding an employer.
+If you’re in a government school, find the details of your school’s apprenticeship broker, who may be able to assist you in finding an employer.

 See how to prepare for a traineeship or apprenticeship.

 If you have more questions about school-based apprenticeships and traineeships, contact Traineeship and Apprenticeship Services.